eduvpn/documentation/DEPLOY_FEDORA.md

 ## Requirements

-* Clean Fedora 29 or 30 installation with all updates installed;
+* Clean Fedora installation with all updates installed;
 * SELinux MUST be enabled;
 * Have a **STATIC** IPv4 and IPv6 address configured on your external interface;